Two paddlers on a sea kayak raise their paddles overhead against a Pacific sunset, silhouetted below Qingshui Cliff, Hualien

 Meet 9:00 AM

-On the water by ~10:00 AM, back by noon.
+On the water by ~10:00 AM, back around noon.
 Warmer and bright — the full Pacific-blue look.
+Hot and sunny, so bring more water and sunscreen.

 • Easy wake-up